Joe Gaetjens

-Joseph Edouard Gaetjens (/ˈɡeɪdʒɛnz/ GAY-jenz; March 19, 1924 – July 10, 1964 [presumed]) was a professional soccer player who played as a center forward.
+Joseph Edouard Gaetjens (/ˈɡeɪdʒɛnz/ GAY-jenz; March 19, 1924 – c.
+July 10, 1964) was a professional soccer player who played as a center forward.
 Born in Haiti, he represented its national team before and after playing for the United States team in the 1950 FIFA World Cup, in which he scored the winning goal in the 1–0 upset of England.

 Gaetjens won his home national championship in 1942 and 1944 with top-level Etoile Haïtienne.
 He then moved to the American Soccer League (ASL) and led all players with 18 goals in 15 games for New York's Brookhattan during the 1949–50 season.
 He was posthumously inducted into the United States National Soccer Hall of Fame in 1976.

 Gaetjens is among the Les 100 Héros de la Coupe du Monde ("100 Heroes of the World Cup"), which included the top 100 World Cup Players from 1930 to 1990, a list drawn up in 1994 by the France Football magazine based exclusively on their performances at World Cup level.

 Early life

 Joe Gaetjens was born in Haiti's capital of Port-au-Prince on March 19, 1924, to Edmond and Antonine Defay, a well-to-do Haitian family who lived in an upscale neighborhood of Port-au-Prince called Bois Verna.
 His great-grandfather Thomas, was a native of Bremen, in northern Germany, who supposedly had been sent to Haiti by Frederick William III, the King of Prussia, as a business emissary arriving shortly after 1825; although the validity for this claim is uncertain by family members.
-He married Leonie Déjoie, whose father was a general in a time where Haiti's independence was officially recognized by France.
+He married Leonie Déjoie, whose father was a general in a time when Haiti's independence was officially recognized by France.
 The family was quite prosperous, and although by the time of Joe's birth their wealth had decreased significantly after the United States occupation of Haiti (1915–34), in which the economic isolation of Germany due to World War I and conflicts over family assets between sons took its toll on the family's business interests, they were still living among the Haitian elite.
 When Gaetjens was born, his father registered his birth certificate with the German embassy, in case he ever wanted to gain German citizenship.